dmx-systems/dmx-documentation/docs/overview.rst

 ************

 DMX is a knowledge building platform for individuals and work groups.
-With DMX you handle information in a way that supports individual knowledge building, memorization, retrieval, and presentation.
-The design of the DMX platform is based on the insight that machines do not store *knowledge* but *information* (see :ref:`preface`).
+The design of DMX is guided by the insight that machines do not store *knowledge* but *information* (see :ref:`preface`).
+The DMX UI allows you to handle information in a way that supports knowledge building, memorization, and retrieval.
+It does so by putting you in direct contact with linked information -- instead of with applications and windows, and the borders this creates.
-DMX strives to become the work environment of choice for knowledge workers of all kind, e.g. students, authors, journalists, researchers, archivists.
+DMX strives to become a popular work environment for knowledge workers of all kind, e.g. students, authors, journalists, researchers, archivists.

-DMX provides you 4 things:
+DMX provides 4 things:

-1. A **corporate storage** serves as a accumulated body of data, information, and knowledge*) created in the course of an individual's or an organization's life.
+1. A **Corporate Memory** that serves as an accumulated body of data, information, and knowledge*) created in the course of an individual's or an organization's life.
-2. One DMX specialty is the **user interface** which puts the user in direct contact with the objects of discourse -- instead with applications and windows, and the borders they create.
-3. An **application development framework**.
+2. An unified **User Interface** suitable for all areas:

+    - Investigation
+    - Authoring
+    - Modeling
+    - Presentation

+3. An application model that is suitable for Domain Driven Design in combination with a **Plugin Development Framework** for the development of full-stack plugins.
-4. A pre-installed ontology for basic information management tasks (contacts, notes, bookmarks, events).
+4. A pre-installed ontology (contacts, notes, web links, events) for basic information management needs.

 Technically DMX is a web application server written in Java.
 Its service-oriented architecture is OSGi-based (Apache Felix); DMX application developers need no OSGi knowledge; JAX-RS knowledge is recommended though.
 DMX comes with web server (Jetty), database (Neo4j), the "DMX Webclient" (built in Vue.js, Vuex, Element UI) included, and offers a plugin development framework.
 DMX plugins are full-stack (from data model to front end) and hot deployable.
 A DMX default installation is *single-user*; its web server will reject any request not from localhost.
 From 5.0-beta-1 (Jan 30, 2019) on to current 5.2 the size of the DMX download zip file is unchanged at 7.5 MB -- much less than the competing Jakarta EE servers.

+DMX is dual licensed Open Source software.
+The Community Edition is licensed under the GNU Affero General Public License (GNU AGPLv3).

 ***********************
 Topics and Associations